 TIM DUNCAN (US VIRGIN ISLANDS, BASKETBALL)

 Duncan was born in Saint Croix, one of the main territories that make up the US Virgin Islands.
 In 1997, NBA’s Spurs of San Antonio signed him, and with that team, he played 19 years.
 In that period, he won five champion rings and he was awarded twice as the season’s Most Valuable Player of the season.
 On 15 occasions he was in the All-Star Game.
-His place in the Basketball Hall of Fame is guaranteed.

 BRIAN LARA (TRINIDAD AND TOBAGO, CRICKET)